geofflamrock/stack/README.md

 Multiple branches are managed in a **stack**.
 This is an _explicit_ set of branches that you want to manage and keep updated as you work. `stack` doesn't try and automatically work out which branches were first created from other ones, it takes the opinion that you are in control of which branches you to manage together.
 Every stack has a **source branch** which it starts from, this is likely to be the default branch of your repository.

 `stack` operates using the `git` and (optionally) `gh` CLI to perform the branch actions that you likely would do if you were trying to manage branches yourself.
+As a result it doesn't need to store any specific credentials, and inherits any defaults you might have for your Git configuration.

 All commands can be run from anywhere inside the Git repository you are working with, or optionally using the `--working-dir` option.